ckarwin/AMEGO_X_Simulations/README.md

 Avg. measured energy: 506.082 keV
 ```

--We then select events between 200 - 600 keV, corresponding to the peak emission.
+- We then select events between 200 - 600 keV, corresponding to the peak emission.
 This is done in Selections -> Event selections -> Energy.
 We can then obtain the light curve at Analysis/Response -> Light curve.
 The plot is shown below.

 ![Alt text](https://github.com/ckarwin/AMEGO_X_Simulations/blob/master/LC_200-600_keV.png)